percy54321/Abaleya-Weather-App/README.md

 ## Themes

 The app supports light and dark themes.
-The theme can be toggled using the `toggleTheme()` method in the `WeatherController`.
+The theme can be toggled using the `toggleTheme()` method in the `ThemeController`.

 ## Storage